-Its been cold like most everywhere so I’ve been focused on staying warm.
+Its been really col this winter so I’ve been focused on staying warm indoors.

 Lots to Accomplish

 I have a lot to accomplish with this space; the planning was based on four key things:

 - Hours of Shade

 Most of the garden has already been established so reaching my goal should be pretty easy.
 The main thing I want this year is a salad garden and raspberries so I’ve added additional space those ideas and included 4 more raised beds.

 This is a pretty big space and I wouldn’t recommend implementing a garden project like this in one season unless unlimited time was available to help reach the goal.

 It’s easy to get overwhelmed which is never a good feeling.

 So if you’re beginning your first garden keep it simple and add to it each season.